pmagwene/bio208live/lecture07.md

 But not bad though.

 These are the times that try men's souls.
-The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of his country
+The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of his country.

+Twas brillig and the slithey toves did gyre and gimble in the wabe...